nhsd-exeter/dos-integration/README.md

 ### Development Requirements

 It is recommended to use either a macOS or Linux.
-If using a Windows machine it is highly recommended to run a VM using WSL2 to create a Linux enviornment to work with.
+If using a Windows machine it is highly recommended to run a VM using WSL2 to create a Linux environment to work with.
 Try not to use the Windows command line.

 A mac is no longer required for basic development since task branches are automatically built on the push of a new commit.
 However the build/deploy commands currently are only designed to work with macOS.

-This project contains a macOS enviornment which can be installed and setup that gives the user a wide range of tools useful for development.
+This project contains a macOS environment which can be installed and setup that gives the user a wide range of tools useful for development.
 More info on this is in the mac setup section.

 The main components you will need for *basic* development work, are your OS version of the below.